 Michael R. Santana, real estate attorney at GrayRobinson, states, “Cash offers also have the important effect of keeping the deal primarily between the buyer and seller – they call the shots and not some stranger at a bank.
 A financed deal is usually subject to financing contingencies, which leaves a back door for the buyer to exit.”

-When buyers finance through a lender, they are often at the mercy of the lender’s process.
+When buyers finance through a lender, they’re often at the mercy of the lender’s process.
 This has the potential to lead to a negative outcome.
-Santana suggests that many lenders want an inspection or to include appraisal contingencies to protect their best interests.
+Santana suggests that many lenders want an inspection, or to include appraisal contingencies to protect their best interests.
 This could deter a seller, especially if they have other offers on the table.

 Dealing with cash offers proves that a buyer is serious and has the financial means to expedite closing.
 Cash offers allow the buyer to be in control instead of letting a lender dictate the closing process.

 Paying attention to the details of your offer should be a no-brainer, but every day mistakes are made in this process.
 This may include missing disclosures, EMD or pertinent information for the purchase agreement.
 In a competitive market, mistakes like these may result in your offer getting tossed.

 If a seller receives multiple offers that are complete, they may not give your offer a second look.
 If you want to make sure you have a chance in the running, make sure to cross your “t’s” and dot your “i’s.”